jadecarino/galasa/modules/cli/docs/generated/errors-list.md

 - GAL2505I: The request to cancel runs with group name '{}' has been accepted by the server.

 - GAL2506I: The request to cancel runs with group name '{}' has been handled successfully.
 However, no recent active (unfinished) test runs were found which are part of that group.
-Archived test runs may be part of that group, which can be queried separately from the Result Archive Store..
+Archived test runs may be part of that group, which can be queried separately from the Result Archive Store.